azuredevcollege/trainingdays/day4/challenges/03-challenge-bicep.md

-# Deploy to Azure WebApp using GitHub Actions
+# Challenge 03: Deploy to Azure WebApp using GitHub Actions

 ⏲️ _est. time to complete: 30 min._ ⏲️